martinkim1/martinkim1/README.md

   <samp>
     😀 &emsp; My favorite programming languages are Python and Java..<br/>
     👑 &emsp; It is my dream to do business using ai..
+    💪 &emsp; My hobbies are reading and writing.
+I like self-help books and behavioral psychology and try to keep a diary once a day...<br/>
+    👶 &emsp; age : 23
   </samp>
 </p>